MHBalsmeier/GAME_archived/README.md

 ## Overview

-(Advise: This section, as well as the whole model itself, reflects my personal views on how numerical weather prediction and climate modelling should be done.
+(Advise: This section, as well as the whole model itself reflects my personal views on how numerical weather prediction and climate modeling should be done.
 It is not meant to insult anyone or degrade anyone's work.)

 The aim is to develop a next generation global atmospheric model with the following properties: